 Upon opening, Discovery was the largest net-zero energy (NZE) elementary school ever built in the United States, and was the first net-zero energy school of any kind in the Commonwealth of Virginia.
 It was the first NZE school in the Mid-Atlantic Region.

 Discovery Elementary School was designed by VMDO Architects and constructed by Heery International.
 It is a recipient of the 2017 American Institute of Architects Committee on the Environment Top Ten Award.
 Discovery is LEED Gold certified by the U.S. Green Building Council.
+(Click here to view our LEED Certification.)
 Our school is one of only four American schools, and as of Summer 2018 is the largest building of any kind anywhere in the world, to receive Zero Energy Certification by the International Living Future Institute.
+(Click here to view our ILFI Zero-Energy case study.)

 You can learn more about our school’s student spaces on the Learning Environments page.